FraCosta6/PugliaRainfallAnalysis/README.md

   if "time" in ds.dims:
       precip_puglia = precip_puglia.mean(dim="time")
   ```

-SQLite Database Structure for Precipitation Data
-To efficiently store and query the precipitation data for visualization, the dataset is processed and saved into an SQLite database.
-The database consists of a single table, precipitation_data, which holds relevant climate metrics for the Puglia region.
-Below is the schema of the table:

 ### **SQLite Database Structure for Precipitation Data**

 To efficiently store and query the precipitation data for visualization, the dataset is processed and saved into an SQLite database.
 The database consists of a single table, `precipitation_data`, which holds relevant climate metrics for the Puglia region.
 Below is the schema of the table: